Ultrasonic atomization: Liquid metals

-In 2024 a joint article lead by Dmitry Eskin and Iakovos Tzanakis in which new insights into the mechanism of ultrasonic atomization were described stating that the cavitation during the process plays a critical role in the ultrasonic atomization which was also filmed for the first time using high-speed imaging.
-The sonotrode used in the experiments was made of high-temperature resistant carbon fiber plate to atomize pure aluminum melted at a temperature of 800 °C. The ultrasonic atomizer was also used to atomize magnesium alloy, and metals with melting over 1500 °C such as zirconium alloy, titanium alloy and high-entropy alloy.
+In 2024, a study led by Dmitry Eskin and Iakovos Tzanakis reported new insights into the mechanism of ultrasonic atomization, finding that cavitation plays a critical role in the process and directly observing it using high-speed imaging.
+The sonotrode used in the experiments was made of a high-temperature-resistant carbon-fibre plate to atomize pure aluminium melted at 800 °C. Published studies have reported ultrasonic atomization or the subsequent processing of ultrasonically atomized powders involving austenitic stainless steel, a Mo–Si–Ti alloy, niobium alloy, magnesium alloy, zirconium alloy, titanium alloy, and a high-entropy alloy.
+The technique's ability to produce small batches without a minimum charge, combined with its compact equipment footprint, has made it a practical option for R&D-scale production of specialty alloy powders for additive manufacturing.